AmritRaj23/data-journey-v2/ETL/Dataflow/README.md

 </details>

-For the challenges below lets reference the working directory:
+For the challenges below let's reference the working directory:

 ```cd ETL/Dataflow```